ExpressionEngine/ExpressionEngine-User-Guide/docs/add-ons/pro-variables/tags.md

 #### `multiple`

 If set to `yes`, the tag will loop through the different values of the variable.
-This parameter applies to any of the native variable types that use the `separator` setting: [Checkbox Group](/addons/low-variables/docs/types#checkbox-group), [Radio Group](/addons/low-variables/docs/types#radio-group) and _all_ [Select types](/addons/low-variables/docs/types#select).
-Use only in combination with the `var` parameter. _Not needed in EE3._
+This parameter applies to any of the native variable types that use the `separator` setting: [Checkbox Group](/add-ons/pro-variables/type.md#checkbox-group), [Radio Group](/add-ons/pro-variables/type.md#radio-group) and _all_ [Select types](/add-ons/pro-variables/type.md#select).
+Use only in combination with the `var` parameter.

 #### `limit`